IHE/HIE-Whitepaper/README.md

 The purpose of this aspect of governance is to enable semantic interoperability among participating partners.
-When the Cross-enterprise Document Sharing (XDS) profile is used the governance is provided through the XDS Affinity Domain, see [Centralized Discovery and Retrieve](#centralized-discovery-and-retrieve).
+When the Cross-enterprise Document Sharing (XDS) profile is used the governance is provided through the XDS Affinity Domain, see [3.2 Centralized Discovery and Retrieve](#3.2-centralized-discovery-and-retrieve).

 ## 2.3 Distinction between Documents and Messages